System Design Space

 Architecture walkthrough

-Interviewer presents the architecture diagram and system components
+The interviewer presents the system diagram and the important components

 2